Research Projects

 Spin-orbit interaction in InSb heterostructure nanodevices

-I am currently a researcher at the University of Surrey working within the Photonics and Quantum Sciences group at the University of Surrey’s physics department and the Advanced Technology Institute (ATI).
-My MPhil project is on investigating the initialization of electron spin states for spin injection into quantum technologies through the development of novel direct-write fabrication techniques to create versatile InSb-based spin polarizing devices.
-This involves a combination of researching quantum transport in InSb quantum wells as well as fabrication and testing of various nanodevices made from said quantum wells, such as quantum point contacts and quantum wires.
-I’m particularly interested in studying the Rashba interaction and the potential for Majorana Zero Modes in InSb heterostructures.
+I was a researcher at the University of Surrey, working within the Photonics and Quantum Sciences group at the University of Surrey’s Physics Department and the Advanced Technology Institute (ATI).
+My research investigated the initialization of electron spin states for spin injection into quantum technologies through the development of novel direct-write fabrication techniques to create versatile InSb-based spin polarizing devices.
+This involved a combination of researching quantum transport in InSb quantum wells as well as fabrication and testing of various nanodevices made from said quantum wells, such as quantum point contacts and quantum wires.

 Video: Watch me explain my thesis in three minutes- ‘Spintronics: a new age of electronics?’